JaredRathbun/TeamMicrosoftPaint/README.md

 - This project is written using Python 3.10.6.
 Please make sure you have this version or greater installed in order for code to run and interpret correctly.

 ## Security Implementation
 - This project is TLS encryption ready.
 In order for the server to successfully encrypt data, a private/public key pair must be provided in the `instance` folder.
-Please generate a key pair using OpenSSL, or contact Jared Rathbun (rathbunj@merrimack.edu) for a test key pair.
+Please generate a key pair using OpenSSL.
+To do this, issue the following commands:

+        cd instance

+        openssl req -x509 -sha256 -nodes -days 365 -newkey rsa:4096 -keyout key.pem -out cert.pem
+- This will place two certificates in the `instance` directory, one for the key and another for the certificate.